Children's Studies (CDST)

 Pre-requisites: senior standing or approval of instructor.

-This course is designed for students who are completing a clinical practicum/internship in a Child Life or other health setting.
+Designed for students completing a clinical practicum/internship in a Child Life or other health setting.
 Child Life practicums and Internships must be supervised by a CCLS for certification eligibility requirements with the Association of Child Life Professionals.
-Students will complete 120+ hours, and will participate in weekly online discussions.
+Students complete 120+ hours and participate in weekly online discussions.
 Students are expected to complete a work journal, keep accurate time records, and evaluate their experience.

 CDST 496.
 EXPERIMENTAL.
 1-5 Credits.